Foodly

 Ideation, Branding, User research, Information architecture, User interface, Graphic design

-Foodly is a start-up company based in Vancouver for which I had the opportunity to work from its very early stages.
-As the only designer on the team, I was responsible for the company's various design initiatives as well as its product design.
-Initially, the services offered by the company consisted of designing custom web and mobile applications for restaurants located in the Greater Vancouver area.
-Over time, the product evolved into a platform combining all the available restaurants into a single application named Foodly.
-The app was available both on the web and in a native mobile version.
+Foodly is a Vancouver-based start-up that I joined in its earliest stages.
+As the sole designer on the team, I was responsible for both the company’s broader design initiatives and the product design itself.
+Initially, the company focused on designing custom web and mobile applications for restaurants in the Greater Vancouver area.
+Over time, the business evolved into a unified platform that brought together multiple restaurants within a single application called Foodly.
+The app was available both as a web application and as a native mobile app.

 Problem Statement